tubutubucorn/Ethereum-Private-Network/Article.md

 > admin.nodeInfo.enode
 "enode://2468b878bb87****072fae1362fd3448@[::]:30303"
 ```
-I omit most of the enode, your enode url will be other, except last part `[::]:30303`.
+I omit a most part of the enode, your enode url will be other, except the last part `[::]:30303`.
 - `[::]`  — means localhost, that’s the enode url of node_one.

 Let’s get the second enode from another container: